computationalelectrochemistrygroup/WaterStructureCreator/README.md

 Please keep in mind to use Python 3.8.3 for the installation and usage of the package and do not update the installed packages later on.

-For testing the package, run the python-scripts in `/examples/` and check whether they generate output in separate folders.
+For testing the package, run the python-scripts in `/examples/` and check whether they generate plots or visualizations of the 2D water structures.